 To perform an in-place upgrade, download the Media Creation Tool from Microsoft, double-click the file to launch the tool, and use the Upgrade this PC now option.
 Then select the option to keep your files and apps (if it’s not already selected), and continue with the on-screen directions.
 (Refer to this guide for more details on how to update to version 1909.)

-If you want to skip the Windows 10 19H2 update, you can defer feature updates until a later time.
+If you want to skip the Windows 10 November 2019 Update, you can defer feature updates until a later time.

 In the case that you see any errors during a new feature update, use the Pureinfotech forums to get help.